rpraka/Modular-Neural-Net-Numpy/README.md

 # Modular Neural Network Framework with Numpy
 A quick implementation of a basic modular neural network framework using only numpy.

-Derived from the architechture described by Rafay Khan [here.](https://medium.com/towards-artificial-intelligence/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)
+Derived from the architecture described by Rafay Khan [here.](https://medium.com/towards-artificial-intelligence/nothing-but-numpy-understanding-creating-neural-networks-with-computational-graphs-from-scratch-6299901091b0)

 **Purpose**: To solidify my understanding of various ANN concepts.